 - Figuring out all available features can take some time

-There are three levels of live streaming pricing plans with Dacast: Developer, Scale, and Event.
+There are three levels of live streaming pricing plans with Dacast: Starter, Scale, and Event.

-If you’ve got a fair amount of content banked and want to build an audience, the Scale plan may be a better fit.
-This plan offers 2,000 GB of bandwidth, 1000 GB of storage, and costs $188 per month billed annually.
+If you’ve got a fair amount of content banked and want to build an audience, the Scale Plan may be a better fit.
+This plan offers 24 TB GB of bandwidth, 1 TB of storage per year, and costs $188 per month billed annually.

-The Event plan is for organizations that stream events once, or occasionally, or on an irregular schedule, and don’t want to have a recurring monthly payment.
-It offers 6,000 GB of bandwidth, 10 GB of storage, and costs just $63 per month billed annually.
+The Event Plan is for organizations that stream events once, or occasionally, or on an irregular schedule, and don’t want to have a recurring monthly payment.
+It offers 6,000 GB of bandwidth, 50 GB of storage, and costs just $63 per month billed annually.
 You can access this bandwidth for up to one year after purchase, making it an economical option for occasional event streamers.

 2. IBM Cloud Video